 When the website first launches, clients (and their creative agencies) typically look at it several times a day.
 But a few weeks later, everyone has moved on to other things.
 Professional design firms will use uptime monitoring services to keep an eye on your site continuously.
 These services automatically check your website throughout the day to ensure that it’s up and responds quickly.
 If either of these tests fails, the service notifies the creative agency so the problem can get resolved promptly.

 Search Engine Optimization

 Search Engine Optimization (SEO) is the act of making small adjustments to a website to improve how the website displays in search engine results for specific keywords.
-For example, if you want to make sure that your website shows up when someone searches “accountants near me,” that’s the job of SEO.
+For example, if you want to make sure that your website shows up when someone searches “lawyers near me,” that’s the job of SEO.

 SEO is an ongoing, iterative activity that involves work done on and off the website.
 SEO is beyond the scope of website maintenance.
 Even though many of website management tasks are similar, SEO is too complex.